-Over the years, AMRAD has been instrumental in advancing amateur radio technology and in telecommunications for persons with disabilities.
+Over the years, AMRAD has been instrumental in advancing amateur radio technology and improving telecommunications for persons with disabilities.

 - Sponsored and/or hosted three ARRL Digital Communications Conferences in the Washington, DC area.